suzannejmatthews/aosk/chapter1.md

 "Oh no!" yowled Ruby.
 She was shocked and confused.
 Cats?
 On the Internet?
 Sure, Gerry spent a lot of time online, but other cats???

 "I'm right here!
-Gerr could just
+Gerr could just play with me!
+Why does Gerry need other cats to be entertained?"
+Ruby worried to herself.

 "What to do, what to do?" she thought.
 She had to get to the bottom of this!

 ![panel3](http://www.suzannejmatthews.com/images/aosk/chapter1/panel3.PNG)

 Gerry got up and suddenly walked out the door.
-Ruby smiled.
+Ruby began to smile as she formulated a plan.
 Gerry didn't know her secret.
-Gerry had no idea that Ruby was no ordinary cat.
+Gerry didn't know that Ruby was no ordinary cat.

 ![panel4](http://www.suzannejmatthews.com/images/aosk/chapter1/panel4.PNG)

-"Ready to get to the bottom of this mystery, Pixel?" she purred.

-"Ready, Scriptkitty!"
-Pixel chirped.
+"Pixel!
+Ed!"
+Ruby called out to her friends.
+"There's a problem that needs to be solved, and ScriptKitty can't do it on her own."

 # Your Goal:

 Help Ruby (a.k.a.
-ScriptKitty) and Pixel figure out what Gerry is doing!
+ScriptKitty), Pixel and Ed figure out what Gerry is doing!

 ![panel5](http://www.suzannejmatthews.com/images/aosk/chapter1/panel5.PNG)